amabnl/amadeus-ws-client/docs/about-get-started.rst

             'logger' => new Psr\Log\NullLogger(),
             'authParams' => [
                 'officeId' => 'BRUXX1111', //The Amadeus Office Id you want to sign in to - must be open on your WSAP.
-                'originator' => 'WSBENXXX', // Also known as 'User ID' for Soap Header 4 WSDL's 'passwordData' => 'dGhlIHBhc3N3b3Jk' // **base 64 encoded** password
+                'userId' => 'WSBENXXX', //Also known as 'Originator' for Soap Header 1 & 2 WSDL's 'passwordData' => 'dGhlIHBhc3N3b3Jk' // **base 64 encoded** password
             ]
         ],